 That's why they're usually so accepting and forgiving of all your shortcomings, faults, and quirks at the very beginning.
 They believe that by making you feel like a million bucks, you'll OWE THEM gratitude by stepping into that role of the PERFECT HUMAN... and that you'll look past ALL the horrible and insensitive things they're going to do to you after they drop their soulmate act.

-- Target is showered with attention (they won’t give you a chance to think of anything BUT them… they want to be your EVERYTHING)
+- Target is showered with attention.
+Narcs won't give you a chance to think of anything BUT them... they want to be your EVERYTHING.

-- They magically have SO MUCH in common with you (they are highly skilled at mirroring their targets… QUICKLY appearing as THE PERFECT MATCH.)
+- They appear to have SO MUCH in common with you.
+Narcs are highly skilled at mirroring their targets… QUICKLY appearing as THE PERFECT MATCH.

-- Constantly connecting via text, phone, etc., because they just can’t get enough of you.
+- Constantly reaching out via text, phone, etc., because they just can't get enough of you.

 - Quickly confessing their deep love for you.

-- Lack of boundaries.
-You don’t get to have your own space anymore.
+- Disregarding your boundaries.
+You don't get to have your own space, feelings, or thoughts anymore.
 You are enmeshed together.

 - Future faking by talking about marriage, kids, family, vacations, events, etc.